windijs/windijs/docs/customization/theme.md

 import { defineConfig, fontFamilyConfig } from "windijs";

 export default defineConfig({
   theme: {
     extend: {
       fontFamily: {
         sans: ["Lato", ...fontFamilyConfig.sans],
       },
     },
   },
 });
 ```

 ### Config reference

-Except for `screens`, `colors`, and `spacing`, all of the keys in the theme object map to one of Windi's utilities.
+Except for `screens`, `colors`, and `spacing`, all the keys in the theme object map to one of Windi's utilities.
 Since many utilities are responsible for CSS properties that only accept a static set of values (like float for example), note that not every plugin has a corresponding key in the theme object.

-All of these keys are also available under the `theme.extend` key to enable extending the default theme.
+All these keys are also available under the `theme.extend` key to enable extending the default theme.

 | Key                      | Description                                             |
 | :----------------------- | :------------------------------------------------------ |